pywbem/pywbem/docs/intro.rst

   * ``chmod``
   * ``tar``

-  These commands can be made available in the PATH via a UNIX-like environment such as `CygWin`_, MSYS2, Babun, or Gow.
-If they are not all available in the PATH, the `Chocolatey package manager`_ must be installed and its ``choco`` command must be available in the PATH.
+  These commands can either be made available via a UNIX-like environment such as `CygWin`_, MSYS2, Babun, or Gow, or if they are not available in the PATH, they will be installed using the `Chocolatey package manager`_ by invoking its ``choco`` command.

   This script will also install the ``M2Crypto`` Python package into the active Python environment, so it must be run with the desired Python environment